HARSHITHGOWDABD/python/readme.md

 ```
 ## Output
 ```
-enter a number : 5
-the fabinocci
+enter the numbe :76
-0
-1
-1
-2
-3
+the gross pay is 555.0
 ```